Azhrak/spicy-tales/.github/CONTRIBUTING.md

-# Contributing to Spicy Tales
+# Contributing to Choose the Heat

-First off, thank you for considering contributing to Spicy Tales! 🎉
+First off, thank you for considering contributing to Choose the Heat! 🎉

 ## Code of Conduct